dwillis/smpa3193-exercises/02-agate-exercise.md

 ### Agate Exercise

+  The easiest way to do this is to use the same terminal window that you used in class.
+If you closed it, using Terminal cd to the directory of your class repository and type `workon exercises` to turn on the virtualenv.

   1. Download the [mdcounty2014.csv](https://raw.githubusercontent.com/dwillis/smpa3193-exercises/master/mdcounty2014.csv) file to the directory where we've been working on Python in class (with the virtualenv already activated).
 If you have a Python session running, exit it using Control-D.
   2. Start your notebook by typing `jupyter notebook`; it should open http://localhost:8888/ in a browser.
   3. Using the `New` drop-down, choose `Python 2` notebook.